 - Changes in behavior or appearance

-Withdrawal symptoms can occur, as with any drug that’s being abused especially when usage is stopped either abruptly or reduced drastically.
-Withdrawal symptoms experienced from quitting synthetic drug use can vary, however, may include:
+Withdrawal symptoms can occur, as with any drug being abused, especially when usage is stopped abruptly or reduced drastically.
+The symptoms experienced from quitting synthetic drug use can vary from person to person.

 - Difficulty concentrating